Trump faces long odds in challenging state vote counts

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+White House Press Secretary Kayleigh McEnany, asked Monday for any tangible evidence of wrongdoing, said Republicans were trying to gather affidavits from witnesses.

+“All we are asking for is truth, transparency and sunlight here,” McEnany said.

-Earlier Monday, an anti-abortion law center in Michigan filed suit to complain about vote counting procedures in Wayne County.
+Earlier in the day, an anti-abortion law center in Michigan filed suit to complain about vote counting procedures in Wayne County.
 An appeals court in Michigan, meanwhile, asked the Trump campaign to refile a case submitted last week, saying the appeal was incomplete.

 And in Arizona, the Trump campaign asked in a lawsuit filed Saturday for the right to inspect thousands of in-person ballots filled out on Election Day in the Phoenix area, alleging that poll workers had mishandled them.